korobool/winter-ml-nlp/cnn-classifier/setup.md

-# New Requirements for tensorflow
+# Make Keras to work with TensorFlow
 see requirements.txt
 ```
 h5py==2.6.0